KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_013_MaterialsTechniques.md

 The technique therefore contains `attributes` and `uniforms` dictionaries.
 The keys of these dictionaries are the variable names of the attributes and uniforms of the shaders.
 The values of these dictionaries refer to the [`parameters`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-technique.parameters) dictionary of the technique.
 These `technique.parameters` define the types of the parameters, and how the values of the parameters are obtained.
 So for each `attribute` and `uniform` of the shader program, there is a `technique.parameters` entry that defines the type that the variable in the shader program has:

-# TODO This may have to be updated, see https://github.com/KhronosGroup/glTF/issues/789
+**TODO: This may have to be updated, see https://github.com/KhronosGroup/glTF/issues/789**

 <p align="center">
 <img src="images/technique.png" /><br>